maccorless/dynamic-photo-slideshow/INSTALL.md

 The installer will:
 - ✅ Check for Python 3.11+ (guide you to install if missing)
 - ✅ Check for git (guide you to install if missing)
+- ✅ Check for ffmpeg (warn if missing - required for videos)
 - ✅ Clone the repository to `/Applications/PhotoSlideshow`
 - ✅ Create a virtual environment
 - ✅ Install all Python dependencies